 The streets of London are filled with many strange sights, but one of the strangest of all occurred one morning at the end of a dead-end street called Leighton Place in the northern section of London.
 There, from an oversize doorway of a rambling old building, emerged a huge bull elephant, standing on a wooden platform and towering over 10 workmen rolling it onto the street.
 As the startled bystanders quickly realized, the elephant was only a stuffed animal.
 But it was a spectacular example of the handiwork of one of the most unusual practitioners of taxidermy in the world, a 100-year-old firm called Rowland Ward Ltd. Even for them it was a rare job, the first stuffed elephant they had completed since 1908.

 When the skin arrived at Rowland Ward's factory, rolled like a piece of linoleum, it was a hardened, dry mass, in some places two inches thick.
-To make it suitable to work with, it was soaked for days to "relax" the skin.
-After soaking, the next thing was to reduced the skins thickness and was tediously pared down to a quarter inch with drawknives.
+The first stage is to "relax" the skin to make it pliable to work with.
+It was soaked for 20 days in a solution consisting of water and carbolic acid.
+After soaking, the next thing was to reduced the skins thickness and was tediously pared down to a quarter inch with double-handed drawknives.
 And at this stage no outsider could have imagined the truly lifelike model that would eventually emerge.

 The wooden skeleton around which the elephant was built was a mass of short lengths of timber.
-In order to support the weight of the tusks, the skull itself was retained and incorporated in the frame.
+In order to support the weight of the tusks, the skull was partially cut away and incorporated in the frame.
 Over and around the whole structure went the modeling, layers and layers of wood wool, bound by twine and subjected constantly to measurement.
+The half-done structure looked, as one wit put it, "like a shaggy elephant story."

 But elephants, despite their size, are only a very small part of Rowland Ward's taxidermy business.
 In a year it handles from 4,000 to 5,000 individual huntsmen's trophies, mounting anything from a tiger or a lion to the smallest antelope in the world, the dik-dik.
 Museums from Scandinavia to Portugal to Australia have animals set up by them.
 Rowland Ward's taxidermists have brought their work, particularly in the finishing, where more modern ingredients are used in the coloring, to a fine peak that equals anything before attained by the firm.